open-telemetry/opentelemetry-specification/specification/common/common.md

 Attribute values expressing `null`, a numerical value of zero, an empty string, or an empty array are considered meaningful and MUST be stored and passed on to processors / exporters.
-In languages with type systems where `null` can be of different types (e.g., a string or an array with a value of null), the type of `null` values MAY be ignored by the API and different types of `null` MAY not be distinguished by implementations, including exporters.
+In languages with type systems where `null` can be of different types (e.g., a null-valued string or array), the type of `null` values MAY be ignored by implementations and different types of `null` SHOULD NOT be distinguished by exporters as they are not deemed semantically different by this specification.

 If exporters do not support exporting `null` values, they SHOULD discard the attribute as if it was never there in the first place.